Have you tried Sticker Match to help pencil grip?

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-When they are finished, encourage any creative lines and twists that your child wants to add.
+PRO TIP: When they are finished, encourage any creative lines and twists your child wants to add.
 Remember, the goal is to practice using a marker in a risk-free environment.
 We want to take the early years to build momentum for more rigorous tasks down the road.